SignPath/github-actions/actions/submit-signing-request/README.md

 This repository contains the Github Action `submit-signing-request` that can be used to submit a signing request to [SignPath.io](https://about.signpath.io).

-> [!WARNING]
-> This action is currently in development and only available in preview for selected customers.
-Contact [support@signpath.io](mailto:support@signpath.io) if you are interested in using it.

 ## Prerequisite

 The _Github Actions Trusted Build System_ must be enabled in the organization and linked to the respective project.
 See the respective [SignPath documentation](https://about.signpath.io/redirects/connectors/trusted-build-system-configuration).
 Note that the used artifact configuration must have a `zip-file` element at its root, as all artifacts are packaged as ZIP archives on GitHub by default.